txtdirect/txtdirect/SUPPORT.md

-# Support using txtdirect
+# Support using TXTdirect

-Welcome to txtdirect!
+Welcome to TXTdirect!
 We use Github for tracking bugs and feature requests.

-This isn't the right place to get support for using txtdirect.
-You can find user centric resources below.

-If you're unsure where to post, use one of the [community platforms](#community-support).

 There are helpful volunteers who may be able to help you.